logzio/logz-docs/_source/user-guide/cloud-siem/index.md

 ## Products supported by Cloud SIEM

-Logz.io's security team writes security rules for the following security products, VPNs, firewalls, etc.
+Logz.io provides security rules and dashboards for the following security products:

 {% for doc in site.log-sources %}
 {%- if doc.shipping-tags contains 'security' %}